![]() |

 or Westminster.
 See our Walk One for details.
 Also see this Map of other gardens

-open in the London area.
 Horniman Museum Set in 21 acres of Park, this eclectic collection was given to the nation by Frederick Horniman, the tea merchant, in 1901.
 Their ethnography department has a good display of african art they're also good on natural history, especially insects and birds, and specialise in musical instruments - with a collection rivalling New York's Metropolitan.
 However a bit too far to travel specially, and you're unlikely to be passing.
 100 London Road, SE23.
 Train to Forest Hill from Charing Cross, then a walk uphill.
-Train: Forest Hill (from Waterloo) Museum Of London Split between the duties of Archeology and Education,
+Train: Forest Hill (from Waterloo)

 whether you decide to visit this museum largely depends on whether you've